Mañana Será Bonito: Critical reception

+Mañana Será Bonito was met with critical acclaim upon release.
 Giraldo's ability to connect with the listener was praised multiple times.
-Rolling Stone stated, “Karol's voice is open and warm, blessed with a laid-back purity that is rare in the raucous urbano field.
-[Like] any global diva worth her salt, Karol engineers the fickle illusion that she’s addressing you, the listener, directly — whether evoking unfulfilled desire for a past lover or compiling a list of future erotic delights."
-The Guardian followed with "The lyrics are generally of boozy lust and thwarted longing, [but] Karol's skill is in evocative melodies that transcend any language barrier."
+Rolling Stone stated, "Karol's voice is open and warm, blessed with a laid-back purity that is rare in the raucous urbano field.
+[Like] any global diva worth her salt, Karol engineers the fickle illusion that she's addressing you, the listener, directly — whether evoking unfulfilled desire for a past lover or compiling a list of future erotic delights."
+The Guardian expanded with "The lyrics are generally of boozy lust and thwarted longing, [but] Karol's skill is in evocative melodies that transcend any language barrier."

-Production from Ovy on the Drums was also applauded on the Rolling Stone review, calling him a “digital architect able to inject a sense of purpose into the most tired reggaeton back beat.
-[It's] nimble and cool, kinetic and futuristic.”
+Production from Ovy on the Drums was also applauded on the Rolling Stone review, calling him a "digital architect able to inject a sense of purpose into the most tired reggaeton back beat.
+[It's] nimble and cool, kinetic and futuristic."

-Comercial performance
+Commercial performance

-During the first day of release on Spotify, Mañana Será Bonito opened with 32 million streams on the Spotify Global chart and 35.7 million overall, breaking the record for the biggest debut for a Spanish-language album by a woman, previously held by Rosalía's Motomami.
+During the first day of release on Spotify, Mañana Será Bonito opened with 32 million streams on the Spotify Global chart and 35.7 million overall, breaking the record for the biggest debut for a Spanish-language album by a woman at that time, previously held by Rosalía's Motomami.